 Attending a REC meeting by telephone

 - Finally, please ensure that you have confirmed with the supporting REC staff your most appropriate contact number for the call.
-It is a recommended that a landline rather than a mobile number is used where possible.
+It is a recommended that a landline rather than a mobile number is used.
+Although the HRA makes every effort to ensure that the rooms booked for these meetings have appropriate telecommunications accessibility, sometimes calling out is difficult due to the location of the meeting venue.